JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 | Nitrogen | 253 s | 40.2 kN | Nitrogen as a propellant may be very niche and is poor in terms of Isp, but it is common in planetary crusts, atmospheres, oceans, and exospheres. |
 | Methane | 606 s | 79.8 kN | This option trades a very modest portion of efficiency for thrust but makes use of the highly demanded alternative propellant for launchers and boosters. |

-> :small_orange_diamond: = Given values are for reference and will scale with the original thrust and Isp of the affected engine.

 ## LANTR Mode
 All affected engines which have a second engine mode are ensured to have Hydrogen + Oxidizer as the propellants, with a fixed ratio.
 No other changes are made.